Kou-ding/Computer-Architecture/gem5/gem5.md

 ![res3_icache](spec_cpu2006/Results_3/res3_icache.png)
 ![res3_l2cache](spec_cpu2006/Results_3/res3_l2cache.png)

-Why are there different frequencies?
+#### Why are there different frequencies?

 When changing the CPU clock speed this only affects the cpu's clock.
 The global/system clock remains the same.
-The reason for this split is due to the fact that we don't dont need such a high frequency clock for all procedures.
+The reason for this split is due to the fact that we don't need such a high frequency clock for all procedures.
 For example the memory bus which inherits the system's frequency is usually run at lower frequencies 1600MHz.
-This conserves energy by having
+This conserves energy by having part of the circuit run on a lower frequency and subsequently reduces the thermal impact which could cause throttling.
 ///////////////////////**TO-DO**///////////////////////////////

-What would the cpu frequency be if we added a second cpu?
+#### What would the cpu frequency be if we added a second cpu?
-///////////////////////**TO-DO**///////////////////////////////
+All cores would run at the same frequency.

-Is there perfect scaling in different clock systems?
+#### Is there perfect scaling in different clock systems?
 If not why?
-///////////////////////**TO-DO**///////////////////////////////
+No, we don't observe perfect scaling through our benchmarks.
+Cache misses values remain almost constant throughout all benchmarks

-Through the stats.txt findings we can confim cpu clock speed that we set:
+Through the stats.txt findings we can confirm cpu clock speed that we set:

 - system.cpu_clk_domain.clock = 1000
 - system.cpu_clk_domain.clock = 250